 Familiarity with the principles and best practices of safeguarding of beneficiaries and vulnerable individuals related to project implementation.

-Ability to work productively as an independent contributor, with a minimum of supervision.
+Organized, self-motivated and able to work productively as an independent contributor.

 Strong organization and interpersonal skills.